In the News

 Read on FoxNews.com here

 Inflation remained high in August, coming in at 8.3%.
 Strangely, despite that news, President Biden hosted a celebration of his climate-tax hike bill, misleadingly titled the Inflation Reduction Act, just hours after the latest inflation figures were released.
+President Biden and Democrats leaned into unprecedented spending and are now taking a victory lap, despite failing to actually tackle Americans number one issue heading into November, inflation.

 Instead of serving time or paying fines to the government for breaking the law, community service or donating money to charity is offered to individuals and companies as an alternative.
+However, funneling money, which would otherwise be used to benefit the public, to partisan non-profit organizations is pure corruption.

 Are we headed towards a recession?
 That’s the question.